Princely Chartanian Army¶

 Equipment¶

 The PCA's equipment is dominated by late-Continental-Wars-era systems with selective modernisation.
-See the Equipment page for the standard inventory; the principal items:
+See the Equipment page for the full inventory and the structured data/equipment/chartania.json for the catalog.
+Principal items:

 Training¶